-Kamikaze/Teneriffe Falls is a 5.8 mile lightly trafficked out and back trail located near North Bend, WA that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and is accessible from October until June.
+Kamikaze/Teneriffe Falls is a 5.8 mile lightly trafficked out and back trail located near North Bend, Washington that features a waterfall and is rated as moderate.
+The trail is primarily used for hiking, trail running, and mountain biking and is best used from October until June.
 Dogs are also able to use this trail.

 Great hike.
 Decided to do this in the rain, and it paid off.
 Soggy and a little cold, but the most accumulations throughout the valley when seen from various vantage points were breathtaking.

 It had been a while since I was on this trail.
 Looking forward to returning when the falls have water.
 It's just dripping now.
 Still a beautiful trail!

 Decent trail, not as traveled as other local trails.
 That made for a peaceful hike